symbolverse/symbolverse-promo/README.md

 > “This sounds correct… but do I actually know that it holds?”

-LLMs are especially good at producing reasoning that *looks* coherent.
-They are much worse at signaling where assumptions slip, interfaces don’t match, or steps silently depend on capabilities that were never declared.

 Symbolverse begins from a refusal.

 A refusal to smooth over gaps.